azr4e1/appunti/README.md

 Tags are identified by a leading `#` and can only contain `_` as special character.

 Notes are indexed in a sqlite database.
-If you make changes to notes without using `notepy`, you'll have to reindex the database in order to make sure it reflects the most recent changes.
+If you make changes to notes without using `appunti`, you'll have to reindex the database in order to make sure it reflects the most recent changes.

 # Interactive selection